 The slicing process is usually accomplished using a unique slicer program.
 This slicer software will handle the “fill” by creating a lattice structure inside a solid model for additional stability.
 Once the slicer program has played its magic, the data is sent to the last step printer.

 From here on, the 3D printer handles itself.
-It will start printing out the model according to the precise instructions of the slicer program using various methods depending on the type of printer used.
+It will start printing out the model according to the slicer program’s precise instructions using various methods depending on the printer type.
 The 3D process can take hours or even days, depending on the project’s size and complexity.

 Several different branded additive manufacturing processes can be divided into seven categories: